Apps

 endpoint

-In the endpoint section, you describe how Aidbox will communicate with your service.
+In the endpoint section, you describe how Aidbox will communicate with your service:

-type
+type (required)

 string

-url
+url (required)

 string

-Url of service to communicate
+Url of the service to redirect a request

 secret